zeyadsalah22/Design-Patterns/README.md

 ## Introduction

-Design patterns are typical solutions to common problems in software design.
+Design patterns are typical solutions to common problems in software design provided by object-oriented programming expert developers.
 Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.
 They are categorized into three groups:

 1. **Creational Patterns**: Deal with object creation mechanisms.
+They help in making systemd independent of how its objects are created or represented.
 2. **Behavioral Patterns**: Deal with object interaction and responsibility.
+They define the patterns of communication between objects and act as control flow system.
-3. **Structural Patterns**: Deal with object composition or structure.
+3. **Structural Patterns**: Deal with object composition or structure and concerened with how objects and classes are composed to form the larger structure.

 By using design patterns, you can make your code more flexible, reusable, and easier to understand.